Sorry, you need to enable JavaScript to visit this website.

 Importance of retirement savings

 When you’re saving for retirement, one of the most important decisions you’ll have to make is the best type of account to use.
-Roth accounts are becoming increasingly popular for retirement savings thanks to their tax-free investment growth potential and qualified withdrawals.
+Roth accounts are becoming increasingly popular for retirement savings because they offer tax-free investment growth potential and qualified withdrawals.

 There are two major types of Roth accounts: the Roth 401(k) and the Roth IRA.
 These two accounts have some key similarities, including their tax advantages.
 However, they also differ when it comes to their contribution limits, investment options, withdrawal rules, and more.

-If you’re considering these account types, it’s important to weigh the pros and cons of each to determine which works best for your situation — and you may even decide to use both.
+If you’re considering a Roth 401(k) vs a Roth IRA, it’s important to weigh the pros and cons to determine which works best for your situation — and you may even decide to use both.

 What is a Roth 401(k)?